open-edge-insights/eii-azure-bridge/README.md

-# EII Azure Bridge
+# Azure Bridge

 > **NOTE:** The source code for this project must be placed under the `IEdgeInsights`
 > directory in the source code for EII for the various scripts and commands in
 > this README to work.

-The EII Azure Bridge serves as a connector between EII and the Microsoft Azure IoT Edge Runtime ecosystem.
+The Azure Bridge serves as a connector between EII and the Microsoft Azure IoT Edge Runtime ecosystem.
 It does this by allowing the following forms of bridging: